Definition of Narrative Essay

 A narrative essay revolves around a theme or a motif.
-This theme or motif is presented in its thesis statement, which breaks it down into three distinct evidences.
-These three distinct evidences are then further elaborated through characters in body paragraphs.
+This theme or motif is presented in its thesis statement, which breaks it down into three distinct pieces of evidence.
+These three distinct pieces of evidence are then further elaborated through characters in body paragraphs.

 Dialogue is used to capture the conversation between characters.
 In a narrative essay, dialogue is the third important element, without which the characters lose their worth and liveliness.